chanon-kr/Shared_Function/README.md

 ## general_use
 ***
 ### general_use
-  - to send email with python
+  - To send email with python
-  - to logging in csv file
+  - To logging in csv file